Amicable dispute resolution

 Information for contact and filing submissions for the Council of Experts are available here.

-Intellectual property, like trademarks, industrial design, patents and copyright, make the crucial business assets.
-As with other business assets, intellectual property disputes can arise when other businesses infringe on your intellectual property rights or, conversely, when they believe you are infringing on their rights.
+Intellectual property rights, like trademarks, industrial design, patents and copyright, often make the crucial business assets.
+Intellectual property disputes can arise when other businesses or natural persons infringe on your intellectual property rights or, conversely, when other entities believe you are infringing on their rights.

-Examples from the practice of amicable resolving of disputes related to intellectual property can be found in the publication titled Examples of Mediation Cases at the following link.
+Examples from the practice of amicable resolving of disputes related to intellectual property can be found in the publication titled Examples of Mediation Cases.

 Print